esp-arduino-libs/ESP32_Display_Panel/README.md

 ## How to Use

-To use a library in Arduino IDE, please refer to the [docs](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) for IDE v1.x.x or the [docs](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library) for IDE v2.x.x.
+For information on how to use the library in the Arduino IDE, please refer to the documentation for [Arduino IDE v1.x.x](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries) or [Arduino IDE v2.x.x](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library).

 ### Examples